randypitcherii/pipe_of_the_living_dead/README.md

 ### **Application / Solution Requirements**

--Runs on a mobile platform
+- Runs on a mobile platform

--Provides an accurate count (including pipe in shadows!)
+- Provides an accurate count (including pipe in shadows!)

--Simple and easy to use
+- Simple and easy to use

--Captures different "racks" of tubulars including adding them together or keeping them separate
+- Captures different "racks" of tubulars including adding them together or keeping them separate

--Keeps a history of "counts" with "rack" or description
+- Keeps a history of "counts" with "rack" or description

 ### **Bonus Points For:**

--Add entry for average joint length by multiplying by count to get total length of tubulars
+- Add entry for average joint length by multiplying by count to get total length of tubulars

--Dimensional calculator (approximate outside diameter of pipe)
+- Dimensional calculator (approximate outside diameter of pipe)

--Classify how many pieces have thread protectors installed
+- Classify how many pieces have thread protectors installed

 ## **Our Solution Approach**